UltimateRoman/Ultimate-Roman/README.md

  ⚙️ I work predominantly on Blockchain and IOT projects. <br/>
- 🏆 I actively participate in hackathons and also started out with mentoring recently. <br/> 💡 I look forward to collaborate on cool project ideas. <br/> 💬 I can help with: Ethereum Smart Contracts, ERC20 and ERC721 tokens, Arduino and ESP8266, CockroachDB
+ 🏆 I actively participate in hackathons and also started out with mentoring recently. <br/> 💡 I look forward to collaborate on cool project ideas. <br/> 💬 I can help with: Ethereum Smart Contracts, NFTs, Arduino & ESP8266, CockroachDB

  <br/>